jaidTw/ctf-writeups/csaw-2018/kvm.md

 ```
 KVM has called pio\_read() to read the bytes we just inputted, then EXIT because of io event, then RUN again by `challenge`.

-Take a look at the value of `CS`, we knoe the VM starts its executution from address `0x0`
+Take a look at the value of `CS`, we know the VM starts its executution from address `0x0`
 ```c
 cs={base=0,
     limit=4294967295,